Dependencies

 Any of many dependencies

-To depend on either foo
+To depend on either foo or bar:

 DEPEND="|| ( app-misc/foo app-misc/bar )"

-To depend on either foo
+To depend on either foo or bar if the baz USE flag is set:

 DEPEND="baz? ( || ( app-misc/foo app-misc/bar ) )"